 “Buen Camino”

 One phrase you’ll hear often along the Camino de Santiago is “Buen Camino.”
-It’s the traditional greeting among pilgrims walking the route, meaning “Good Camino” or “Have a good journey.”
+It’s a simple part of Camino etiquette among pilgrims walking the route, meaning “Good Camino” in English or “have a good walk.”

 Whether walking the Camino Francés (yes, even in the French way) or heading toward the cathedral in Santiago de Compostela, this useful phrase is a wonderful way to connect with others.